dh1tw/DX-Cluster-Parser/README.md

 # Description
-The main purpose of this library is decoding all messages which from a DX Cluster into structured objects.
-However it can also be used to check individual callsigns.
+The main purpose of this library is decoding & converting all messages from a DX Cluster into structured objects.
+However it can also be used to check individual callsigns only.
 Callsign lookup is performed through [AD1C's Country files](http://www.country-files.com/cty/history.htm).
-All Classes are checked by an extensive set up Unit Tests.
+All Classes are checked by an extensive set of Unit Tests.

 ## Content
-spot_processing.py contains the following four classes:
+**spot_processing.py** contains the following four classes:

 1. Station
 2. Spot
 3. WWV
 4. Comment

-cty.py contains one class which loads the Country File:
+**cty.py** contains one class which loads the Country File:
 * load_cty(filename)

-testing.py contains the Unit Tests for the four classes in spot_processing.py
+**testing.py** contains the Unit Tests for the four classes in spot_processing.py

 ## General Requirements
 The library works under Python 2.7 and does not require any additional external libraries.